Vedalam: Remakes

 Shortly after the film success, Rathnam wanted to remake the film in Kannada and Telugu, with Puneeth Rajkumar and Darshan reprising Kumar's role in the former, while the latter had Pawan Kalyan playing the lead role.
 Although the Kannada version never finished, the Telugu version had Chiranjeevi playing the lead, replacing Kalyan, and was reported to be directed by Meher Ramesh under the title Bhola Shankar.
-In 2018, Raja Chanda remade the film in Bengali as Sultan: The Saviour, with Jeet playing the lead role.
-In September 2019, T-Series acquired the Hindi remake rights of Vedalam, and announced the film would feature John Abraham in the lead role, directed by Rohit Dhawan.
+In September 2019, T-Series acquired the Hindi remake rights of Vedalam.

 In popular culture

-Kumar's transformation and the following fight scene is parodied in Thamizh Padam 2.
+Ajith Kumar's transformation and the following fight scene is parodied in Thamizh Padam 2.